 As Tim Cook picks up the leadership of Apple from Steve Jobs, he faces a significant ethical dilemma in Wuhan in a supplier’s company where workers threaten suicide in protest over their working conditions

-[THIS DEVELOPING STORY IS BEING UPDATED REGULARLY.
-ADDITIONS ARE AT THE END OF THE ORIGINAL POST BY PAUL HINKS]
+THIS DEVELOPING STORY IS BEING UPDATED REGULARLY.
+ADDITIONS ARE AT THE END OF THE ORIGINAL POST

 by Paul Hinks